Soundair: History

 In 1973, Owen Sound Air Services was founded as a flying school and charter airline.
 Over the years, the airline grew by flying cargo for Purolator, Airborne Express, and Emery using Douglas DC-3s.
 In 1984, Soundair Corp. was created as a parent company.
 That same year, the airline acquired Aero Trades Western as well as its DC-3s and DC-4s.

 In 1984, Soundair created two new airlines, Commuter Express and Odyssey International.
 Commuter Express was to provide local airline service to Toronto Pearson International Airport.
 In 1986, The DC-4s were replaced with Convair CV-580s and the DC-3s with Fokker F27 Friendships.

 In 1988, Commuter Express became an Air Canada Connector and was renamed to Air Toronto.
 That same year, Odyssey International, a Toronto-based leisure airline, was founded and contracted cargo flights were rebranded as Soundair Express.

-In 1990, the company entered receivership due to financial troubles.
-Odyssey and Soundair Express ceased operations in April 1990.
+In 1990, the company entered receivership due to financial troubles and fell under control of Ernst & Young.
+Odyssey and Soundair Express ceased operations in April 1990 when Odyssey was purchased by Nation Air and Soundair Express was purchase by Canair Cargo.

+In 1991, Air Toronto was purchased by Ontario Express (Air Ontario) in November of that year.